andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 to question it.
 I'm just going to trust the process.

 I slide right up to my phone, dust off the snow, and turn back on The Last Revel.
 Hell yeah.

 Plus now I won't get lost.

 <h4 class="article-subheader">Where the Hell Am I?</h4>
+Dramatic cut to Steamboat Springs one week prior.
-Whereas Arapahoe Basin was the last stop on my Colorado sojourn, Steamboat Springs is my first.
-So I'm at Steamboat but *where* at Steamboat?
-As someone who takes pride in his bearing keeping I've been lost all damn day.
+Whereas Arapahoe Basin was the last stop on my Colorado sojourn, Steamboat is my first.
+As someone who takes pride in my bearing-keeping I've been lost all damn day.
 I was completely sure that I was headed to the Four Points Lodge for some lunch & a mid-day brewski when I found myself at the bottom of the Pony Express lift.
 How I got here I don't know.
 What I do know is that I'm on chair